phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 MathCAD data and the B-field.
 See BarMagnetFieldData.ts.

 Model algorithms ported from Java require a constant dt clock, firing at a constant framerate.
-FELModel creates an instance of ConstantDtClock to implement this.
-Instead of overriding step, subclasses of FELModel should add a listener to the ConstantDtClock.
+FELScreenModel creates an instance of ConstantDtClock to implement this.
+Instead of overriding step, subclasses of FELScreenModel should add a listener to the ConstantDtClock.
-See ConstantDtClock.ts and FELModel.ts.
+See ConstantDtClock.ts and FELScreenModel.ts.

 All stepping is handled by the model.